The world's

 its body

-temperature ('warm-blooded') by a number of physiological means
+temperature ('warm-blooded') by a number

 (similar to birds) and